TempeHS/2026CT_Web_Feedback/Daniel.L/feedback.md

 # Daniel.L - Web Design Project Feedback

+## Website Overview

+Daniel's web design project is a comprehensive educational platform dedicated to Google services and web development tutorials.
+The website serves as both an informational resource about Google's various offerings and a structured learning environment featuring a multi-step tutorial system.
+The site demonstrates sophisticated web development concepts through its implementation of advanced Bootstrap components, complex navigation systems with dropdown menus and modals, dynamic content rendering through Flask routing, and a well-organized template inheritance system.
+Key features include an auto-playing image carousel, interactive collapsible content sections, a comprehensive contact system with embedded maps, a sign-in modal system, and a progressive tutorial framework designed to guide users through learning about Google services and web development fundamentals.

 ## Page & Component Summary

 | Page/File Name       | File Type     | Bootstrap Components Used              | Flask/Jinja2 Functionality               | Key Features                                        |